neurosnap/robodux/README.md

 ## What's included

+- [createPipe](./docs/create-pipe.md): robust middleware system for
+  side-effects
-- [createApi](./docs/create-api.md): data fetching library that leverages a simple and robust middleware system
+- [createApi](./docs/create-api.md): data fetching function leveraging a robust middleware system for side-effects
 - [createTable](./docs/basic-concepts.md#createtable): Thinking of reducers as
   database tables, this function builds actions, reducer, and selectors that builds simple and repeatable operations for that table.